 As English teachers we are always asked about literacy instruction in other subjects.
 With Common Core putting Disciplinary Literacy under the English standards this message persists on an even greater level.
+We have formed a small committe internally dedicated to overall literacy.
+In addition, we have updated our CSAD newsletter to focus on disciplinary literacy and specific strategies per month.
+We have also launched a series of new Literacy Programs designed to help integrate literacy into stimulating, real world projects.
+Stay tuned for new and updated information this year.

 Concept English – Thoughts on Literacy and Comprehension